What Minimalism Is, What It Isn't, and Why It Can Benefit Your Life

 This misunderstanding implies that minimalists can't keep things they love and enjoy.
 It misses the point of "promoting the things that are most valuable."

 The same concept would apply to hobbies.
-You might have tools and supplies for eight hobbies, but how many do you really have time and energy to pursue?
-A minimalist acknowledges that a couple of hobbies are favorites.
+You might have tools and supplies for ten hobbies, but how many do you really have time and energy to pursue?
+A minimalist acknowledges that a couple of hobbies are favorites, and the rest are aspirational or part of the past.
 By pruning away the neglected pastimes, more money and effort can be devoted to the ones that bring the most satisfaction.

 Once again – minimalism isn't about deprivation.
 That would be the exact opposite of what a minimalist is trying to achieve.

-5. Minimalism has a lot of rules.one suitcase, and usually find a 16 piece capsule wardrobe to be plenty.
+5. Minimalism has a lot of rules.capsule wardrobe to be plenty.
 I've tried undecorating, and have observed some "fasts" from shopping, social media, TV, Starbucks, and other experiments.

 These were all interesting and challenging experiences that let me live differently for a specific period of time.
 One of the benefits of minimalism is how much you learn about yourself and what really matters to you, and these tests helped me with my investigations.